 "There's Unity in Immunity" is a statewide, collaborative public service awareness campaign to:

-Designed for all IHA members, the campaign will feature a member toolkit, digital assets, resources and other key messaging.
+Designed for all IHA members, the campaign features a member toolkit, digital assets, resources and other key messaging.
 IHA will lead a targeted social media campaign focused on the south and west sides of Chicago, rural Illinois, and other areas of the state.
 Contact us with any questions.

 Hang this customizable sign to tell others you've been vaccinated for COVID-19.
 Through positive outreach, you can encourage others get vaccinated as well.

 As part of efforts to build trust with communities of color, AHA shares strategies and resources to help hospitals overcome vaccine hesitancy.

 AHA's resource page supports the efforts of hospitals and health systems in promoting vaccine education.
 Resourecs include social media graphics, communications tactics and PSAs.

 What are the benefits of the COVID-19 vaccine?
 Who is eligible?
 Get answers and learn how to make an appointment in this vaccination guide, part of the "All In Illinois" campaign.

 COVID survivors speak out a new public awareness campaign launched by Governor Pritzker to encourage at-risk Illinoisans to get vaccinated for COVID-19.
 See the governor's press release.

 "Protecting and saving lives" was the most common reason Illinoisans gave for wanting the COVID-19 vaccine.
 Read about extensive research that informed the state's vaccination campaign.